SSjacksonOC/DigitalArts-FinalProject/proposal.md

-# Advanced Tic-Tac-Toe (And Tic-Tac!) - Final Project
+# 'Advanced' Tic-Tac-Toe (And Tic-Tac!)

 ## Repository
-<Link to your project's public GitHub respository> SSjacksonOC/DigitalArts-FinalProject/
+<Link to your project's public GitHub respository> https://github.com/SSjacksonOC/DigitalArts-FinalProject/

 ## Description
 I will attempt to construct code that plays a game of Tic-Tac-Toe (and the famous Tic-Tac!) with the addition of